-To complete our Edinburgh Hogmanay celebration, Laura and I went to see the giant lanterns at the Edinburgh zoo.
-While the lanterns might have been made for kids, we were both fascinated by them.
+To complete my Edinburgh Hogmanay celebration, I went to see the giant lanterns at the Edinburgh zoo.
+While the lanterns might have been made for kids, I was fascinated by them.
 Sadly the dinosaur giant lanterns are only around until the end of January, but there will be more lanterns at the Edinburgh zoo next year.

 About the Giant Lanterns

 The Edinburgh zoo has had a giant lantern festival for the past three years.
 In 2017, the Giant Lanterns of China tradition was born with 34 different lanterns showing different animals found in the park, including the lions and pandas.
 A year later, the attraction expanded to over 450 lanterns with a fantasy theme.
 Among the lanterns of the Folktales and Fantasy Nights were faeries, a hippocampus (half horse and half fish), unicorns, kelpies (like the Loch Ness monster) and a 50-foot Qing Niao (a majestic bird from Chinese mythology).

 The Giant Lantern theme of 2019 was Lost Worlds.
 Over 600 lanterns were displayed along a trail that covered more than half the zoo.
 Each year, all the lanterns are produced by hand in China and shipped to Edinburgh to show Scotland’s connection to China, along with the two pandas in the Edinburgh Zoo.
 The lanterns usually last for 10 weeks over the holiday season and are available in the evening after the zoo itself has closed down.